GunioRobot/googleplus-scraper/README.md

 # Google+ Scraper
 ### Retrieve data from Google+ profiles with [NodeJS](http://nodejs.org/) and [CoffeeScript](http://jashkenas.github.com/coffee-script/).

 The technique used is called “[web scraping](http://en.wikipedia.org/wiki/Web_scraping)”.
+Instead of scraping the HTML code itself, this script fights its way through `OZ_initData`, a big, mean and ugly inline JavaScript array containing the profile information.

-That means: If Google+ changes anything on their HTML, the script is going to fail and needs to be adjusted.
+That means: If Google+ changes anything on their side, the script may fail and needs to be adjusted.

-Note: This script is still beta.
-Of cause you're very welcome to contribute. ;-)

 ## Installation